 Welcome to MEMS and Autonomous Integrated Microsystems (AIM) Laboratory

-Dr. Tao Li is an Associate Professor at the Department of Electrical Engineering and Computer Science (EECS) of the University of Cincinnati.
+Dr. Tao Li is an Associate Professor at the Department of Electrical and Computer Engineering (ECE) of the University of Cincinnati.
 Previously he was a research-track faculty member (Associate Research Scientist) and Adjunct Assistant Professor in the EECS Department and the Center for Wireless Integrated MicroSensing and Systems (WIMS2) at the University of Michigan, Ann Arbor.

 - Ph.D., Electrical Engineering, University of Michigan, Ann Arbor, 2009